Alishang

 The fertile Alishang valley drained by the Alishang River, which is described as "contracted", has an abundance of mounds and caves.
-Is surrounded by Badrow hills.
+It is surrounded by Badrow hills.
 Alladad Khan castle is located close to the village.
 The Alishang River valley has a number of villages on the way from Jalalabad, such as Kargai, Tajak, Tigadee and Safees along its river course, which in some reaches is very narrow and can be forded by dismounting from the horse's back.

 Geography

 Alishang village is on the banks of Alishang River, which is also called the Nadjil River.
 It rises in the mountains of Nadjil on the southern slopes of Hindukush mountains and after traversing 90 miles joins the Alinghar River in Alishang village.
 The valley and the river are both named as Alishang.
 Similarly, Alinghar River is also known as the Kow, which rises in the Hindukush mountains joins the Alishang River in Alishang.
 The Rhododendron Afghanicum was found in the Laghman Valley, northeast of Kabul.